Quantum simulation of lattice gauge theories via deterministic duality transformations assisted by measurements: Generalization to matter models covariantly coupled to gauge fields

 The superscript FS denotes the reference to the work by Fradkin and Shenker~\cite{PhysRevD.19.3682}, who elaborated the phase diagram of this model.
 This includes deconfinement, confinement, and Higgs phases.
 It is invariant under the gauge transformation generated by

 The former model is obtained by a gauge-fixing of the latter, eliminating the matter degrees of freedom~\cite{2010PhRvB..82h5114T, PhysRevD.17.2637}.
 We mention that the model eq.~\eqref{eq:FS-Hamiltonian} has been re-investigated recently in Ref.~\cite{verresen2022higgs}, where the Higgs phase was identified as an SPT phase.
+The quantum simulation of the model on Rydberg atom arrays with the protection of gauge invariance was discussed in Ref.~\cite{homeier2022quantum}.